Bund yields on track for biggest weekly rise since early July

 Italy's 10-year yield IT10YT=RR, the benchmark for the euro area's periphery, was down one bp at 4.95%.
 It briefly hit a fresh 11-year high early on Thursday at 5.035% and was set to end the week up 18 bps, its biggest rise since late September.

-The gap between Italian and German 10-year yields DE10IT10=RR was 202 bps.
-Early last week it had hit 209.2, its widest level since January.
+The gap between Italian and German 10-year yields DE10IT10=RR was 201 bps.
+Early last week it had hit 209.2, its widest since January.

 Some analysts expect a one-notch upgrade to investment grade level for Greece, given that the current prudent fiscal trajectory is likely to persist after recent elections.